Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 done.

-February this year so in Nigeria’s constitution I’m still a minor.
+February this year so in Nigeria’s constitution I am still a minor.

 and we hope we have time again to complete your story.

-out but that’s by the way wny how see you same time two days from now just hit
+out but that’s by the way.
+See you same time two days from now just hit

 the subscribe button below and don’t forget to share on all your social media